III the EP

 III the EP is an extended play record released by Mondo Generator on November 22, 2004 by Tornado Records.
 This was the first release after Nick Oliveri was fired from Queens of the Stone Age.
 Mondo Generator embarked on a short European tour in support of this release in late 2004.

+The track "All The Way Down" would later be re-recorded for Mondo Generator's next album Dead Planet: SonicSlowMotionTrails, while all tracks except "Six Shooter" was re-released on Oliveri's 2004 solo acoustic album Demolition Day, and on the 2007 re-release of Dead Planet.